emcd/python-accretive/README.rst

     >>> dct = Dictionary( apples = 12, bananas = 6, cherries = 42 )
     >>> dct
     accretive.dictionaries.Dictionary( {'apples': 12, 'bananas': 6, 'cherries': 42} )

+Entries can be added to the dictionary after initialization.
+This includes via a batch operation, such as ``update``, which can accept the same forms of arguments as dictionary initialization.

+.. doctest:: readme-dictionary

     >>> dct.update( blueberries = 96, strawberries = 24 )
     accretive.dictionaries.Dictionary( {'apples': 12, 'bananas': 6, 'cherries': 42, 'blueberries': 96, 'strawberries': 24} )

-However, since it is accretive, existing entries cannot be removed or altered.
+Since the dictionary is accretive, existing entries cannot be removed.

 .. doctest:: readme-dictionary